 Thyroid disorders are common around the world.
 A 2019 study found roughly 25% of older adults in the United States experience some form of thyroid disorder — either hypothyroidism (low thyroid levels) or hyperthyroidism (high thyroid levels).
-But what are optimal thyroid levels, and how can we maintain them?
-In this article, we will unpack the function of thyroid hormones and factors that can influence our thyroid levels.
+But what are optimal thyroid levels, and how can you maintain them?
+In this article, we will unpack the function of thyroid hormones and factors that can influence your thyroid levels.
 (Source)

 Hormones are messenger proteins that are produced in one area of the body and transported to another area via blood.
 The thyroid gland, found at the front of the neck, produces thyroid hormones in two forms: triiodothyronine (T3) and thyroxine (T4).
 The main difference between the two is that T3 is the active form, while T4 can be converted into T3 outside of the thyroid when needed.

 Only about 20% of the thyroid hormones produced by the thyroid gland is T3, while the remaining 80% is T4.
 This gives the body greater flexibility in controlling optimal thyroid levels in the blood.
 (Source, Source)

 Thyroid hormones serve a number of different purposes throughout the body.

 Optimal thyroid levels are critical for the development of the central nervous system (CNS).
 Fetuses receive maternal T4 hormones through the placenta, which are then converted to the active T3 form in the fetal thyroid gland.
 Individuals who experience fetal hypothyroidism have been shown to have difficulty achieving neural and sensorimotor milestones.
 (Source)